 My friend Steph and I have a lot in common.
 We are yoga teachers, have 2 kids and love the work from home lifestyle to allow for the flexibility of being a momma.
-When I went from dentist to online business as work, I was awarded with the ability to be with my kids whenever I needed to be, so I jived with her story and thought about starting to get paid to do surveys online, that I could easily do while at home with my kids!
+When I went from dentist to online business as work, I was awarded the ability to be with my kids whenever I needed to be, so I jived with her story and thought about starting to get paid to do surveys online, that I could easily do while at home with my kids!

-Of course, there are multiple ways to stay at home and make money as a mother.
+Of course, there are multiple ways to stay at home and make money like a mother.
 One of our other friends has her own website and sells products online.
 Whilst it can be difficult to build your own website and business, using clickfunnels, for example, can help to grow the brand quickly.
 Apparently, it helps to get more customers to purchase from your website!
 Her business is only just beginning.
 Her career is busy, but as she is her own manager, she still has time for her kids.
 Working from home, or for yourself, does have its benefits!